Rm 4:19 Institute of Medical Sciences Foresterhill Aberdeen AB25 2ZD

-I am a partner in the EU -funded Innovative Training Network OPATHY (From Omics to Patient: Improving Diagnostics of Pathogenic Yeasts) http://www.opathy.eu/ Within this network we are developing antifungal drug resistance biomarkers using a proteomics approach.
+I was a partner in the EU -funded Innovative Training Network OPATHY (From Omics to Patient: Improving Diagnostics of Pathogenic Yeasts) http://www.opathy.eu/ Within this network we developed antifungal drug resistance biomarkers using a proteomics approach.

 Dr Christophe D'Enfert Pasteur Institute, France, - C. albicans ORFeome and over-expression library.